asilha/p4lang-behavioral-model/README.md

 ## FAQ

+### Why is throughput so low / why are so many packets dropped?

+bmv2 is not meant to be a production-grade software switch.
+For more information on bmv2 performance, please refer to this [document](docs/performance.md).

-### Why did we need bmv2 ?
+### Why did we replace p4c-behavioral with bmv2?

 - The new C++ code is not auto-generated for each P4 program.
 This means that it becomes very easy and very fast to change your P4 program and test it again.
 The whole P4 development process becomes more efficient.
-Every time you change your P4 program, you simply need to produce the json for it using p4c-bm and feed it to the bmv2 executable.
+Every time you change your P4 program, you simply need to produce the json for it using the p4c compiler and feed it to the bmv2 executable.
 - Because the bmv2 code is not auto-generated, we hope it is easier to understand.
 We hope this will encourage the community to contribute even more to the P4 software switch.